 - Fortress of Louisbourg National Historic Site in Nova Scotia.

 - Some parts of Upper Canada Village in Morrisburg, Ontario.

 - The Canada Agriculture and Food Museum in Ottawa.

-- City of Toronto historic properties (Colborne Lodge, Fort York, Gibson House, Mackenzie House, the Market Gallery, Montgomery’s Inn, Scarborough Museum, Spadina Museum, Todmorden Mills and Zion Schoolhouse) are programming a mix of indoor tours (Wednesday to Sunday) and outdoor tours (weekends).
-They must be booked in advance.
+- City of Toronto historic properties (Colborne Lodge, Fort York, Gibson House, Mackenzie House, the Market Gallery, Montgomery’s Inn, Scarborough Museum, Spadina Museum, Todmorden Mills, and Zion Schoolhouse).

 - Black Creek Pioneer Village in Toronto.